itsjavierdev/bakery-web-app/README.md

-        │  └─ orderby.blade.php  //order by a column for the data table mobile │  └─ search.blade.php  //search input with the by column filter │  └─ show-entries.blade.php  //how much entrie show in a page input component ├─ organisms
+        │  └─ orderby.blade.php  //order by a column for the data table mobile │  └─ search.blade.php  //search input with the by column filter │  └─ show-entries.blade.php  //how much entrie show in a page input component │  └─ th-filter.blade.php  //th with filter for datatable ├─ organisms
         │  └─ datatable-propierties.blade.  //orderby search and show-entrie for the datatable │  └─ item-actions.blade.php  //all 4 action for the row data crud